AminoffZ/svelte-entity-store/README.md

 #### update(updater: (entity: T) => T, pred: Predicate<T>)

 Runs every entity that matches the predicate through the `updater` callback.
 The predicate works just like `Array.prototype.filter`, every entity is run through the predicate and if it returns **true** the entity is updated.

+### hydrateFromStore<T>(storageKey: string, fallbackValue: T): T

+Hydrates the store from localStorage.
+If no value is found in localStorage, the fallbackValue is returned.
+This is useful when you want to hydrate an empty store without the entity pattern.

+### hydrateFromStore<T>(storageKey: string, fallbackValue: T[]): T[]

+Hydrates the store from localStorage.
+If no value is found in localStorage, the fallbackValue is returned.
+This is useful when you want to hydrate an empty store with entities.

+### persistStore<T, S extends Writable<T>>(store: S, storageKey: string)

+Persists the store to localStorage.
+This is useful when you want to persist the store without the entity pattern.